s

 Thanks and G-d bless

-(The missing vowel is an old tradition of respect),
+(The missing vowel is a tradition of respect)

 Copyright © 2025 Dave Bass, All Rights Reserved